Platycephalus bassensis: Distribution and habitat

 Platycephalus bassensis is endemic to southern Australia where it occurs from northern New South Wales to southwestern Western Australia, including around Tasmania.
 However, some authorities state that records west of the Great Australia Bight are misidentifications of P. westraliae.
 This species occurs on sandy, muddy or shelly substrates in shallow coastal bays down to depths of around 100 m.

 Biology

+Diet

-DietPlatycephalus bassensis is an ambush predator which buries itself in the sediment feeding on fishes and large benthic crustaceans.
+Platycephalus bassensis is an ambush predator which buries itself in the sediment feeding on fishes and large benthic crustaceans.

+Reproduction

-ReproductionPlatycephalus bassensis has separate sexes and external fertilisation with spawning taking place in the late Austral winter up to mid December.
+Platycephalus bassensis has separate sexes and external fertilisation with spawning taking place in the late Austral winter up to mid December.
 The eggs and larvae are pelagic, the larvae settle on the bottom and then grow rapidly for their first 3 years, attaining a total length of 22 to 25 cm.

+Fisheries

-FisheriesPlatycephalus bassensis is taken by commercial trawlers and Danish seiners offshore as well as by gillnet, beach seine and hook and line inshore. although the catch is not large It is a popular recreational quarry for anglers in estuarine and sheltered inshore waters in Victoria and Tasmania.
+Platycephalus bassensis is taken by commercial trawlers and Danish seiners offshore as well as by gillnet, beach seine and hook and line inshore. although the catch is not large It is a popular recreational quarry for anglers in estuarine and sheltered inshore waters in Victoria and Tasmania.